-Actively Moving Forward® (AMF), a HealGrief@ program, continues to lead in addressing the needs of grieving young adults from coast-to-coast.
-AMF was created as a response to student needs as they looked to connect with others who understood their grief, feel supported through their grief journey, become empowered to obtain a healthy personal growth, and to keep actively moving forward in the aftermath of a traumatic death loss.
+Actively Moving Forward® (AMF), a HealGrief@ program, continues to lead in addressing the needs of grieving young adults.
+AMF is a network of young adults wanting to connect with others who understood their grief journey.
+This network helps to empower a young adult to be actively moving forward and obtain a healthy personal growth in the aftermath of a traumatic death loss.

 Young adult grief has become a societal issue.
 AMF’s Grief Sensitive Campus Initiative is our answer.
-Over a decade ago, independent research studies confirmed that about 1 in every 3 college student between the ages of 18-25 was grieving a death or a person’s diagnosis of a terminal illness.
-That statistic in itself, makes young adult grief a silent epidemic.
-However now, with families getting older and massive deadly violence so prevalent, we suspect the numbers are significantly larger.
+Over a decade ago, independent research studies confirmed that about 1 in every three college students between the ages of 18-25 was grieving a death or a person’s diagnosis of a terminal illness.
+That statistic in itself makes young adult grief a silent epidemic.
+However, with families getting older and massive, deadly violence so prevalent, we suspect the numbers are significantly larger.

-Symptoms of grief may place grieving students at on overall disadvantage to their non-grieving peers, and may interfere with their ability to achieve their optimal potential.
+Symptoms of grief may place grieving students at an overall disadvantage to their non-grieving peers and may interfere with their ability to achieve their optimal potential.
 These symptoms may include: an inability to focus, insomnia, and isolation, to name a few.
-Unsupported grief may lead to poor coping skills such as addiction, and suicidal ideology, and has shown to correlate with a higher overall drop-out rate.
+Unsupported grief may lead to poor coping skills, addictive behaviors, and suicidal ideology, and has shown to correlate with a higher overall drop-out rate.

-About one in three college students have experienced the death of a family member or close friend within the past year.
+About one in three college students have experienced a family member or close friend’s death within the past year.

-Several factors unique to the college age and environment can make grief during college particularly difficult to encounter with resilience.
-These factors include geographic distance from home and usual support systems, academic pressures, inadequate peer support and empathy, and limited resources for grief support on many college campuses.
+Several factors unique to the college student can make grief during college incredibly challenging.
+These factors include the geographic distance from home and the usual support systems a young adult grew up with, academic pressures, inadequate peer support and empathy, and limited resources for the grief after a death loss on many college campuses.

 Despite the need and calls in the literature for improved university support efforts (Balk, 2001; Wrenn, 1999), few targeted, supportive interventions existed on college campuses before Actively Moving Forward® (AMF) in 2005.